Article

 CSRD compliance requirements

-1. Comprehensive reporting on sustainability matters:
+1. Comprehensive reporting on sustainability matters

 • Environmental: Companies must report on pollution, circular economy (waste reduction and resource recycling), biodiversity, greenhouse gas emissions, and climate change mitigation.